Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Introduction

 In order to design integral formulations of the second kind for the solution of elastic scattering problems via the Helmholtz decomposition approach we employ the general methodology in~\cite{boubendir2015regularized}.
 Using coercive approximations of Dirichlet to Neumann ({\rm DtN}) operators, we construct certain regularizing operators that are approximations of the operators that map the boundary conditions in the Helmholtz decomposition approach to the Helmholtz Cauchy data on the boundary of the scatterer.
 The regularizing operators we consider, whose construction relies on the pseudodifferential calculus, are based on either square root Fourier multipliers or Helmholtz BIOs, and are straightforward to implement in existing discretizations methodologies for Helmholtz BIOs.
 More importantly, we prove that in the case of smooth scatterers the regularized formulations are robust and of the second kind, and we provide numerical evidence about the superior performance of these formulations over the combined field formulations with respect to iterative solvers.
 Thus, we show in this paper that it is possible to construct BIE with good spectral properties for the solution of the elastic scattering problems in two dimensions via Helmholtz decompositions, making this approach a viable alternative to the recently introduced BIE based on the Navier Green's function~\cite{chaillat2015approximate,chaillat2020analytical,dominguez2021boundary,osti_10185828}.
 The extension of this approach to three dimensional elastic scattering problem is currently ongoing.

 The paper is organized as follows: in Section~\ref{setting} we introduce the Navier equations in two dimensions and we present the Helmholtz decomposition approach; in Section~\ref{GradHessCalculations} we present the trace for the gradient and Hessian of the boundary layer operators for Helmholtz equation.
 We also review certain properties of Helmholtz BIOs with asymptotic expansions of in the pseudodifferential sense.
-The proof of these result is postponed to the self-contained Appendix and presented here just for the sake of completeness; in Section~\ref{BIE} we analyze the nonstandard BIOs that arise in the Helmholtz decomposition approach for Dirichlet (subsection \ref{dirP}) and Neumann (subsection \ref{neuP}) boundary conditions.
+In Section~\ref{BIE} we analyze the nonstandard BIOs that arise in the Helmholtz decomposition approach for Dirichlet (subsection \ref{dirP}) and Neumann (subsection \ref{neuP}) boundary conditions.
 Finally, we present in Section~\ref{NR} a variety of numerical results illustrating the iterative behavior of solvers based on Nystr\"om discretizations of the various BIE formulations of the Helmholtz decomposition approach in the high frequency regime.